 High school students may enroll in one or two college courses each semester (excluding accelerated sessions) during the academic year concurrently with their senior year in high school.
 They will be considered non-matriculated students and may either use the credits earned toward one of the degree programs at Mount Saint Mary College or may transfer these credits to a degree program at another institution.
-For more information, students should contact Admissions at admissions@msmc.edu
+For more information, students should contact Admissions at admissions@msmc.edu to traditionally underserved students.
+These students, who have strong academic and personal potential, would otherwise be excluded from higher education due to circumstances of academic and economic disadvantage.
+The mission of the program reflects and enriches the mission of the College, and is jointly sponsored by the New York State Higher Education Opportunity Program and the College.
+Students must be NYS residents and meet income eligibility guidelines.
+For more information, contact HEOP@msmc.edu

-HIGHER EDUCATION OPPORTUNITY PROGRAM (HEOP)
+ARTHUR O. EVE HIGHER EDUCATION OPPORTUNITY PROGRAM (HEOP)